 Segmentation of radiological images is important in many fields.
 Volumetry, visualization including VR/AR, 3D printing, radiotherapy, (co-)registration, and many other post-processing tools are some examples that often rely on segmentation.

 Unfortunately, segmentation is still generally regarded as laborious and uninteresting by many.
 However recent progress in the field of computer vision has enabled the use of AI for both automated and interactive segmentation.
-For radiology, we hope that these new developments will hasten broad clinical adoption of volumetry to replace the subjective ruler-based distance measurements that are still the current clinical standard.About us and our vision
+For radiology, we hope that these new developments will hasten broad clinical adoption of volumetry to replace the subjective ruler-based distance measurements that are still the current clinical standard.MedSeg's vision

-We are two radiologists based in Oslo, Norway who crave more AI-enhancement in our daily practice.
-It is our belief that AI-based segmentation is technologically ready for broad clinical implementation.
+We believe that AI-based segmentation is technologically ready for broad clinical implementation.
 Although MedSeg is not meant for direct clinical use, we hope that it, together with our open-access segmentation database, will facilitate faster development of clinically validated models.
 Radiological segmentation should be simple, fun and accessible for everyone.

 DICOM reader: https://github.com/rii-mango/Daikon